 - If there is now a spark visible in the tester window, the spark plug is likely defective and will need to be replaced.

 - If there is still no spark in the tester window, the ignition coil may have failed or there may be another problem with the equipment’s electrical system.

 - You should use an appropriate-sized socket or a dedicated spark plug wrench to help loosen an old spark plug before unthreading it from the engine cylinder.

 - Before you install a new spark plug, confirm that the “spark gap”, the space between the end of the side ground electrode and the tip of the center electrode, is at manufacturer’s specifications.
 You may need to adjust the side ground electrode to decrease or increase the gap.

 - After threading the new spark plug into the engine cylinder, avoid damaging the cylinder threading by over-tightening.

 - As a general guideline, it is recommended to replace the spark plug once a year.

+If you are observing lawn mower bad spark plug symptoms, or you’re having issues with any other lawn equipment, we’ve got you covered.
 Repair Clinic stocks the appropriate spark plugs that fit the engines on all outdoor power equipment, including Craftsman, Honda, Toro, Echo, Poulan Pro, Ryobi, and Troy-bilt models.
 To find the right spark plug for your equipment, enter the full model number of the equipment, or the equipment’s engine, in the Repair Clinic website search bar, then select “Spark Plug” from the part category filter.
 While Repair Clinic carries Champion, NGK, Briggs & Stratton, MTD, and Kohler brand spark plugs, you’re going to want to make sure you’re selecting the exact spark plug that matches the engine used by your lawn and garden equipment.